kinikiti/kinikiti/README.md

 I was the single point of contact for all authentication questions and interactions with the government IDP, as well as for OpenShift networking and performance questions.

+*Volkswagen*

+Operational platform on Azure AKS using SeaweedFS with Azure Blob for the S3 implementation and Azure Vault via CSI driver for secret management.

+I was responsible for the full design and implementation of GitHub CI/CD pipelines deploying three separate environments, setting up all applications on  the platform such us MongoDB, Neo4j and Argo Workflows.

+*Audi*

+Operational platform on private OpenShift cluster using SeaweedFS for the S3 implementation and SOPS implementation for the secret management.

+I was responsible for the full design and implementation of GitHub CI/CD pipelines deploying three separate environments, setting up all applications on  the platform such us MongoDB, Neo4j and Argo Workflows.

 *ST Engineering iDirect.*

 Single point of contact for the team's resources in AWS and Azure.

 I was responsible for rebuilding the Azure Cloud part and migrating it between accounts, optimizing Azure resources, and rebuilding Azure OpenShift (ARO) applications for a more generalized approach using Terraform and Terragrunt.
 Additionally, I was responsible for upgrading and rebuilding several containers, including migration to the latest base images, security hardening, and code upgrades using Jenkins pipelines.

 *Deloitte*